casey-martin/flounder/README.md

   * Rescaled centipawn scale to 0:1, with 0 being a board position winning for black and 1 is a win for white.
   * Did not mention the centipawn value used for mate/mate-in-N.

-* Claim to have a centipawn error of 0.04, which does not correspond to its estimated FIDE ELO of ~2000.
+* Claim to have an evaluation error of 0.04 pawns, which does not correspond to its estimated FIDE ELO of ~2000.
+  * Is this the result of disproprotionate effect of the tails?
+Misevaluation of blunders, i.e. ruin from 'rare' events.
   * With mate==10000 centipawns, an MSE of 0.0016 is an 80 centipawn error which places its ELO estimation closer to 1600. (https://chess-db.com/public/research/qualityofplay.html)

+# Future Engines:
+* Movement policy output.
+Train from high quality engine play.
+* Create hash for position:{possible move vector} where each element (move) is a probability of choice.
+  * Weight by outcome of game and engine elo
+* Couple with board evaluation ala Flounder to make an alpha/leela-like network.